How to reverse a range in Python

 print(reversed_range)--OUTPUT--[4 3 2 1 0]

-If you're working with numerical data, the NumPy library is a go-to tool.
-Its np.arange() function works much like Python's built-in range(), but it creates a powerful NumPy array instead of a standard list or range object.
+If you're working with numerical data, NumPy is a powerful library to have in your toolkit.
+Its np.arange() function is similar to Python's built-in range(), but it returns a NumPy array—a specialized data structure optimized for mathematical operations.

-np.arange(5)generates an array containing numbers from 0 to 4. - You can then apply the familiar slice notation
+np.arange(5)creates an array containing numbers from 0 to 4. - You can then apply the slice notation

 [::-1]directly to this array to get a reversed copy.